-Connect a d-c milliammeter (0-25 ma) across test switch jaws Hl and Il (relay out of case).
-Connect a source of variable a-c voltage (0 to 10 volts) between terminals 9 and 10 (or switch jaws Fl and Gl).
-The element is to be adjusted for 7.5 to 8.5 ma. d-c pick up and 3 to 5 ma. dropout.
-The contact spring tension and the armature set screw can be adjusted to obtain these values.
+Connect a d-c milliammeter (0-25 ma.) across test switchjaws Hl and Il (relay out of case).
+Connect a source of variable a-c voltage (0 to 10 volts, 60 cycles) across switchjaws Fl and Gl.
+The relay should pick up at 10 to 12 ma. direct current in the coil circuit with sine wave voltage applied to the a-c side of the bridge rectifier.
+The dropout current will be 4 to 7 ma.
+The contact spring tension can be changed, if necessary, to obtain these values.

-For the relay in the standard case, apply the a-c voltage across terminals 9 and 10 and insert a test plug connected to a d-c milliammeter in the single test switch jack of the If clip leads are used, it will be necessary to slip a strip of insulating material such as fiber into the test switch jack after opening the switch blade to obtain a reading.
+For the relay in the standard case, apply a-c voltage across terminals 9 and 10 and insert a test plug connected to a d-c milliammeter in the single test switch jack of the relay.
+If clip leads are used, it will be necessary to slip a strip of insulating material such as fiber into the test switch jack after opening the switch blade to obtain a reading.

-Adjust the stationary core of the switch for

-a clearance between the stationary core when the switch is picked up.
-This can be most conveniently done by turning the relay side-down.
+Adjust the stationary core of the switch for a clearance between the stationary core when the switch is picked up.
+This can be most conveniently done by turning the relay upside-down.
 Screw up the core screw until the moving core starts rotating.
 Now, back off the core screw until the moving core stops rotating.
 This indicates the point where the play in the moving contact assembly is taken up, and where the moving core just separates from the stationary core screw.
 Back off the stationary core screw one turn beyond this point and lock in place.
 This prevents the moving core from striking and sticking to the stationary core because of residual magnetism.
 Adjust the contact clearance for 3/32 inch by means of the two small nuts on either side of the Micarta disc.
 The switch should pick up at 2 amperes d-c.
 Test for sticking after 30 amperes d-c have been passed thru the coil.
 The coil resistance is approximately 0.25 ohm.

 Adjust the indicator to operate at 1.0 ampere d-c gradually applied by loosening the two screws on the under side of the assembly, and moving the bracket forward or backward.
 If the two helical springs which reset the armature are replaced by new springs, they should be weakened slightly by stretching to obtain the 1 ampere calibration.
-The coil resistance is approximately 0.16 ohm.
+The coil resistance is approximately 0.16 ohms.